Kristy Thirsk

 Kristy Thirsk is a platinum-selling Canadian singer-songwriter best known for her work with Delerium.

 Rose Chronicles

-She was the singer and a co-writer for the band Rose Chronicles, which was signed to Nettwerk in the 1990s.
+Thirsk was the singer and a co-writer for the band Rose Chronicles, which was signed to Nettwerk in the 1990s.
 Rose Chronicles released two full-length albums: Shiver (1994), which won a Juno Award for Best Alternative Album, and Happily Ever After (1996).
 The band split up in 1997.

 Collaborations

 In the years that followed, Thirsk was featured as a guest vocalist and co-writer on albums by Delerium and Balligomingo.
 She sang the vocals in Front Line Assembly's cover of Madonna's "Justify My Love" and Mystery Machine's cover of Blondie's "Heart of Glass."

 According to Thirsk, in an Auralgasms interview, Garrett Schwarz allegedly borrowed samples from her Delerium song, "Incantation" and then released his own song on the Balligomingo album, Beneath The Surface.
 This, she explained, was the reason she discontinued any further collaboration with Schwarz.

 Thirsk was also involved in the initial stages of Adrian White's side project Silent Alarm.
 The Sleepthief album The Dawnseeker, released June 2006, features Thirsk's vocals in the songs "Sublunar (Sweet Angel)".
 Sleepthief's follow-up The Chauffeur – The Remix – EP features Thirsk on "Send Me an Angel", a remake of the Scorpions' 1990 power ballad.
 She also sings on "Overkill" for the D:Fuse & Mike Hiratzka album Skyline Lounge (July 2007).

 Thirsk and fellow Delerium singer Shelley Harland were the two lead vocalists for Delerium's first US tour in 2003.
 She toured again as the singer with Delerium's European Tour in May 2008, playing in London, Antwerp, Budapest, Prague, Munich, Frankfurt, Berlin, Athens, Thessaloniki, and Moscow.